opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/managing_objects/downloading_an_object.rst

 Downloading an Object
 =====================

-You can download files from OBS Console to the system default path or a custom download path of your local computer.
+You can download files from OBS Console to the system default path or a custom download path on your local computer.

 Limitations and Constraints
 ---------------------------